Lawrence Lockman

 Lawrence E. Lockman is an American lumber worker, lobbyist and political activist from Amherst, Maine, who has served as a Republican member of the Maine House of Representatives since 2012.
-In 2020, Lockman ran for the Maine State Senate, challenging incumbent state Senator Kimberly Rosen in the Republican primary.
+In 2020, Lockman ran for the Maine State Senate, challenging incumbent state Senator Kimberley Rosen in the Republican primary.

-Background
+Early life, family and education

 Lockman is a 1967 graduate of Philadelphia-Montgomery Christian Academy in Jenkintown, Pennsylvania.
 He studied liberal arts at Covenant College in Lookout Mountain, Georgia and Pasadena City College in California.

+Career

 Around 1976, he began working at a sawmill in Passadumkeag, Maine.
+In 1990, Lockman was part of a group seeking to break the union at the Passadumkeag sawmill where he worked, a drive which was defeated by an 81 to 18 vote.
+He left the mill in 1992 to work as a territory manager in eastern Maine for the National Federation of Independent Business, a position he held until 2010.
+He works as a territory manager in eastern and central Maine for National Write Your Congressman.